Skeptic's Toolbox: Methodology and focus

-While critical thinking is the overall focus, lectures designed around the theme focus on the specialties of the faculty.
-A reporter for the Register-Guard attended the 2003 toolbox and wrote of his experience hearing lectures on post traumatic stress syndrome, graphology, repressed memory court cases, communication with the dead, healing through prayer, traditional Chinese medicine and psychic dogs.
-All that and Jerry Andrus's display of optical illusions too.
-The goal of the Toolbox is to "help skeptics add to their arsenal of tools and techniques with which to both guard against deception and properly evaluate paranormal claims".
-Learning how to communicate with believers is also considered important: "Skeptics search for truths, believers tend to want validation of their experiences".
+While critical thinking was the overall focus, lectures designed around the theme focused on the specialties of the faculty.
+A reporter for the Register-Guard attended the 2003 toolbox, and wrote of his experience hearing lectures on post traumatic stress syndrome, graphology, repressed memory court cases, communication with the dead, healing through prayer, traditional Chinese medicine, psychic dogs, and Jerry Andrus's display of optical illusions.
+The goal of the Toolbox was to "help skeptics add to their arsenal of tools and techniques with which to both guard against deception and properly evaluate paranormal claims".
+Learning how to communicate with believers was also a main theme: "Skeptics search for truths, believers tend to want validation of their experiences".

-Getting the skeptical message across to believers was a focus at the 1993 event.
+Communicating the skeptical message to non-skeptics was the focus at the 1993 workshop.
 Faculty felt that non-skeptics might be more receptive if attendees understood how they were perceived by others.
 "Many people view skeptics as die-hard cynics and debunkers, even as enemies of free speech.
-Nonskeptics often hear only the "COP" in CSICOP".
+Non-skeptics often hear only the "COP" in CSICOP".

 In 2010, interviewed by D. J. Grothe, Hyman explained, "give people the tools to think, help them to become better thinkers".
 Mentalist Bob Fellows performed at the second conference and told the audience, "The effect (of a magic trick) on audiences who (believe the trick is real magic) can be enormously powerful.
 And when deceit is involved, they can be potentially harmful as well".
 Hyman felt that it was necessary to teach attendees with a "case-based approach... concrete examples as a first step toward extracting broad examples... (giving) the benefit of context" to the learning experience.